Senior Stress Management

 Younger individuals’ stress triggers could be a bad day at the office, gridlocked traffic when they’re feeling rushed, family friction, an unsatisfactory ending from a cherished project, or even a bad encounter in the grocery store.
 Senior stress triggers differ in that seniors are past the problems of the working young.

-Senior stress triggers are more the death of a spouse or a child, too much time on their hands with nothing productive or meaningful to do, the kids don’t come around much, or even changes in physical things like sight and hearing loss, and problems with balance, flexibility, and mobility.
+Senior stress triggers are more than the death of a spouse or a child, too much time on their hands with nothing productive or meaningful to do, the kids don’t come around much, or even changes in physical things like sight and hearing loss, and problems with balance, flexibility, and mobility.
 But these are just triggers.
 What causes elderly stress?

 Causes Of Stress In The Elderly